vinhnghiemcr/u4_hw_python_smash_bros/README.md

 ## Bonus
 - Try to make a game that allows for restarts after a player wins and keeps track of total score.
-- Try to populate your Character class instances with more data, resources for this data have been provided below

 ___
 ## Submission Guidelines